Lenniott/rejoice/rejoice_docs/plan.md

 # ReJoIce Laravel Project Setup Plan

 ## Overview
 Setting up the ReJoIce AI Voice Note App based on the PRD and documentation.
-This is a comprehensive Laravel 12 + React + PostgreSQL + Qdrant vector database application with Docker containerization.
+This is a comprehensive Laravel 12 + React + SQLite + Qdrant vector database application with Docker containerization.

 ## Current State Analysis
 - **Current Directory**: Documentation folder with comprehensive specs